AuTTech/.github/.github/SECURITY.md

    - Any suggestions for how the vulnerability might be mitigated or fixed.

 3. **Our Response**:
-   - We aim to acknowledge receipt of your report within [X] business days.
+   - We aim to acknowledge receipt of your report within 3-5 business days.
 However, as a small organization, our response time may vary.
 We promise that even if there are delays, we will review your report and respond as soon as we are able.
-   - If you do not receive a response within [Y] days, please feel free to resend your report.
+   - If you do not receive a response within 7 to 10 days, please feel free to resend your report.
-   - In the unlikely event that you still haven’t received a response after [Z] days, we implore you to pester us again.
+   - In the unlikely event that you still haven’t received a response after 14 buisness days, we implore you to pester us again.

 4. **Disclosure**:
    - Once the vulnerability has been addressed, we will work with you to coordinate the public disclosure of the vulnerability and the fix.